lailalelouch/all-potatoes-doc/01_introduction/01_python_1_what_is_crumble_mumble?.md

-Crumble mumble is a basically an electronic recipes book where all users can share their recipes with the world because sharing is caring.
+Crumble mumble is a electronic recipes book, where all users can share their recipes with the world.
+Why?
+Because sharing is caring!

 ![sharing](https://media.giphy.com/media/Om8iOmzO9NxAY/giphy.gif)

-While others may not be so keen on the sharing idea and they just want a place to keep all their recipes for themselves.

-The website will help organize their recipes by category to allow them to navigate through them and just help them with managing the recipes portions.
+While some people may not be so keen on the sharing their recipes, they can use this as a place to keep all their recipes for themselves.
+The website will organize the recipes by category to allow users to navigate through them easily.
+It will also help users manage their recipe portions.

-This project will have a bit of javascript in it so **bear** with me (pun not intended).
+This project will have a bit of JavaScript in it, so **bear** with me (pun not intended).